Explore UCD

 First day of absence and each day thereafter

-Inform your line manager within 2 hours of usual start time.
+Inform your line manager of your absence within 2 hours of usual start time.
 Indicate the likely duration of absence if known, and if sick leave will be certified or self-certified.

-If self-certified, immediately on return to work, you should complete Self-Certified Sick Leave Form and submit the it to your line manager.
+*If self-certified, immediately on return to work, you should complete a Self-Certified Sick Leave Form and submit it to your Line Manager.

 Ensure the employee is supported as per the responsibilities of UCD sick leave policy.